 They were serious (as heart attacks) about improving the platform so that more accurate data could be collected in the name of research and prevention.

 So far, Worthwhile has diligently worked our way through the first two key points:

-- The brand new application infrastructure is cleaner, clearer, and easier to support.
+- The brand new app infrastructure is cleaner, clearer, and easier to support.

 The end of the road is far away, but HeartHelp is miles beyond where they were last year.
-Our team has already begun working on the next phase, which includes the ability to update old data from previous respondents as they volunteer new information.
+Our team has already begun working on the next phase.
+This includes the ability to update old data from previous respondents as they volunteer new information.